rabiyarumi/Assignment-5/readme.md

   - Button for submitting the donation.👍
 - **History Section**: Initially hidden and empty.👍

-## Functionalities
+## Functionalities👍

 - **Donation and History Button Functionality**:
-  - Clicking the "History" button will hide the donation data and display the history.
+  - Clicking the "History" button will hide the donation data and display the history.👍
-  - Clicking the "Donation" button will hide the history and display the donation data.
+  - Clicking the "Donation" button will hide the history and display the donation data.👍
-- **Donation Functionality for Each Card**:
+- **Donation Functionality for Each Card**:👍
-  - When the "Donate Now" button is clicked:
+  - When the "Donate Now" button is clicked:👍
     - The donation input will be deducted from the total account balance, and the updated balance will be shown.👍
     - The card’s current donation amount will increase.👍
-    - A meaningful notification will be added to the History section.
+    - A meaningful notification will be added to the History section.👍
 - **Input Validation**:
   - Show an alert if invalid data is found and stop the transaction.👍
   - Validate the donation amount:👍
     - If the donation amount is greater than the account balance.👍
     - If the input field contains an invalid number.👍
     - If the input field is empty.👍
-- **History Section**:
+- **History Section**:👍
   - The history section will display transaction notifications, including:
-    - Date and time of the transaction.
+    - Date and time of the transaction.👍
-    - Donation amount.
+    - Donation amount.👍
-    - Donation name.
+    - Donation name.👍

 ## Challenges 👍